-For those that might be interested in checking the story out, I will being including chapters each week.
+For those that might be interested in checking the story out, three sample chapters are below (click on tab).
+The book will be available on Amazon, Amazon Kindle, Barnes and Noble and Ingram.
+There are book discussion questions on the tab below for discussion groups (spoiler alert).
 Enjoy and look forward to your feedback and comments.

 The story is about a successful 39 year old sales executive, David Kelly, who has built a life of achievement, material success, and professional respect in business that has protected him from confronting a tragic event from his past and the impact it has had on his relationships in life.
 David begins an emotional journey as the book opens with the burial of his mother in her hometown in Maine.
 The catalyst for the journey comes in the form of a man named Tom Fitzpatrick, whose friendship helps David to navigate the many unexpected twists in the road ahead of him.